 Providing opportunities for young people to make connections and form relationships is an important part of bullying prevention.
 Learning and using someone’s name is a simple and quick way to build a connection.

-- Students can identify the names of students in their class and understand how this contributes to improved wellbeing.
+- Students will be able to identify the names of students in their class and understand how this contributes to improved wellbeing.

 By the end of the lesson, students will be able to: